 By default, all the Xbox One development consoles you have added to your Partner Center account have access to your development sandbox.
 To add an Xbox One console, go to Manage Xbox One consoles.
 If you’re already in your Partner Center account, you can go to Account Settings > Account Settings > Dev devices > Xbox One development consoles.

-Now that you have a new title created, you can now setup an Xbox Live enabled title in your Game Engine, Visual Studio or build environment of choice.
+After you have a new title created, you can set up an Xbox Live-enabled title in your game engine, Visual Studio, or build environment of choice.
 See Get started with the Xbox Live Creators Program.